The Great Dane Lovers Association of WA

 Brindle

-Base colour of yellow gold with strong black cross stripes.
+Base colour of yellow gold with strong black cross stripes, ably illustrated here by Seamus.

 Fawn